jamaier/currency-exchange/README.md

 ## Description

-_Using https://www.exchangerate-api.com key for current exchange rates this web application takes user's numerical input and selectable exchange options the user is presented with their chosen exchange rate._
+_Using  an `exchangerate-api` key for current exchange rates this web application takes user's numerical input and selectable exchange options the user is presented with their chosen exchange rate._

 ## Setup/Installation Requirements